creek-service/json-schema-validation-comparison/README.md

 ## Feature comparison

-To run the comparison: `./gradlew runFunctionalTests`
+Run the feature comparison locally with `./gradlew runFunctionalTests`, or view previous runs on [GitHub][functionalTestRuns].

 Runs each implementation through the standard [JSON Schema Test Suite][JSON-Schema-Test-Suite].
 The suite contains both positive and negative test cases, i.e. JSON that should both pass and fail validation,